leroy-merlin-br/kameleon-docs/Kameleon Architecture and Technology.md

 <small>The main components of a Kameleon deployment are distributed and horizontally scalable, being possible to handle a growing volume of request simply by adding more nodes to the deployment.</small>

-An Kameleon deployment is composed by three kind of servers:
+An Kameleon deployment is composed by four kind of servers:

 - Application server
 - Database servers
 - Searchengine servers
 - Redis servers

 <blockquote class="emphasys">It's important to know the role of each of this components in order to correctly scale the environment.
-Also software performance monitoring is recomended in order to find the kind of node that should be added to your deployment in order to handle a hight volume of requests.</blockquote>
+Also software performance monitoring is recomended in order to find the kind of node that should be added to your deployment in order to handle a higher volume of requests.</blockquote>

 ![Deployment Architecture](img/deployment-architecture-diagram.png)